edwinwebb/reactman/README.md

 TEMPLATES
 ------
-Current template vars are defined in the script in your config file.
-Each value is also converted to lowerCase.
+Template variables are defined in the `scripts` in your config file.
+Each value is also converted to LowerCase.

 eg : exports => exportsLowerCase